r0gue-io/pop-cli/crates/pop-parachains/README.md

 zombienet.spawn().await?
 ```

-To download missing binaries before run the network:
+To download the missing binaries before starting the network:
 ```rust
 // Check if any binaries need to be sourced let missing = zombienet.missing_binaries();